 The path to the Lua script that you want to run to process the data returned by the Eduction module.

 Туре: String

 Default: None

 Required: No

 Configuration Section: Any section that you have defined for an Eduction post processing task.

 Example: Script=./scripts/checksum.lua

-See Also: Entities, on page 65 ProcessEnMasse , on page 75 TaskN, on page 79
+See Also: Entities, on page 55 ProcessEnMasse , on page 65

 SearchFields